 We’ve Been Warned

 When the COVID-19 lockdowns began in 2020, we saw the beginning of a breakdown of what’s called the just-in-time (JIT) infrastructure.
 JIT is a manufacturing and distribution strategy that helps suppliers and retailers maximize their profits.
-This keeps retailers from having massive stocks of unsold inventory, and informs manufacturers about the supply and demand of their products.
+This keeps retailers from having massive stocks of unsold inventory and informs manufacturers about the supply and demand of their products.
 It’s a proven strategy for keeping the supply chain moving, and it’s an obvious choice for retailers when it comes to profits.

 However, for consumers, JIT infrastructure means we are relying on a teetering deck of cards that demands stability in every step: the manufacturing process, transportation and shipping, consistent demand, and retailer accessibility.
 Should a hiccup occur at any stage of the infrastructure, it’s the consumer who suffers.

-The problems with the JIT infrastructure became apparent so quickly into the pandemic that the Financial Times1 published an article just a month into lockdown that suggested supply chains should be more cautious and conservative with their supply strategies.
+The problems with the JIT infrastructure became apparent so quickly into the pandemic that the Financial Times1 published an article just a month into a lockdown that suggested supply chains should be more cautious and conservative with their supply strategies.
 The editorial board of the Financial Times writes, “…companies must transform their supply chains from “just in time” to “just in case” models.

 The pandemic has underlined the need for suppliers and customers to work together.
-Afterwards, it will be up to larger survivors, in particular, to help support the smaller and weaker components of their supply chains, rather than pursuing a beggar-thy-neighbor approach that destroys the chain altogether.”
-Thus, it became apparent that even the biggest proponents for the free market and consumerism realized that the JIT infrastructure could break down at the slightest wind of change, leaving consumers scrambling for necessities.
+Afterward, it will be up to larger survivors, in particular, to help support the smaller and weaker components of their supply chains, rather than pursuing a beggar-thy-neighbor approach that destroys the chain altogether.”
+Thus, it became apparent that even the biggest proponents of the free market and consumerism realized that the JIT infrastructure could break down at the slightest wind of change, leaving consumers scrambling for necessities.